-Canada’s largest clean energy project is now underway
+Canada’s largest clean energy project powers forward

-In addition to playing a significant role in Ontario’s clean energy equation, Darlington Refurbishment will have a significant long-term financial impact.
-According to an independent report by the Conference Board of Canada, the project and subsequent 30 years of station operation will generate a total of $89.9 billion in economic benefits for Ontario, including the preservation of approximately 3,000 jobs and an expected boost to personal income by an average of $1.6 billion per year.
+In addition to playing a significant role in Ontario’s clean energy equation, the Darlington Refurbishment project will have a significant long-term financial impact.
+According to an independent report by the Conference Board of Canada, the project and subsequent 30 years of station operation will generate a total of $89.9 billion in economic benefits for Ontario, including the preservation of approximately 3,000 jobs, and an expected boost to personal income by an average of $1.6 billion per year.